the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [4.4.3] unreleased =

+* Fix - Resolved issue where iCal exports on month view were exporting more events than intended [72133]

 = [4.4.2] 2017-02-09 =

 * Fix - Ensure the global and source-specific Google Map settings for imports are respected [67228]